How To Handle User Query Terms Correctly#

 Type: boolean

 How close to each other the words in sequence scoring have to be for them to influence the scoring.
-A slop of 0 means the word have to be next to each other in the same order.
+A slop of 0 means the words have to be next to each other in the same order.
 Transposed terms have a slop of 2.

 Type: number (int)